nashville-data-nerds/think_tennessee/style_guide.md

 	- Text	#1d874a
 - Yellow	#f8b441 #f8b44c

-"Inactive" text is dark grey, grey, or white; objects are white or green
+- "*Inactive*" text is dark grey, grey, or white; objects are white or green

-"Active" text is green; objects are green or yellow
+- "*Active*" text is green; objects are green or yellow

 ## Font: